hansb001/smarthome/README.md

 I am using Node-RED on different devices to collect the data from the smart home and garden to show it on the dashboard.
 Therefore I installed Node-RED on both Raspberry Pi's and on my local machine.
 If you are using an earlier version of Raspian (Rasberry Pi operating system) Node-RED might be installed already.
 I will now explain what you need to do before you can start with importing or building the flows in the next steps.

 In short, you need to do the following steps for both the Raspberry Pi and local machine:
-1. Install Node.js and nvm
+1. Install Node.js and nvm.
-2. Install Node-RED
+2. Install Node-RED.
-3. Add security to Node-RED
+3. Add security to Node-RED.
-4. Install extra nodes
+4. Install extra nodes.

 As installation for both devices is a bit different, I will first explain how to install on Raspberry Pi.